Cycling to Raise Money: Training & Fundraising Tips

 Turn your ride into an interactive challenge for your donors with a pledge-per-mile campaign.
 Instead of asking for a flat donation, invite friends and family to pledge a certain amount for every mile you complete.
 For a 100-mile ride, even a pledge of $1 per mile adds up to a significant contribution.
 This approach keeps your supporters engaged and invested in your training and success on event day.
 It also gives them a tangible way to cheer you on, knowing that every pedal stroke is making their donation grow.
 Check out our New England ride options to see the different distances you can conquer.

-Double Your Impact with Matching Gifts
+Double Your Donations with Corporate Matching Gifts

 Want to see your donations double?
 Many companies offer matching gift programs that will match their employees’ charitable contributions, dollar for dollar.
 This is one of the easiest ways to multiply your fundraising efforts without asking your network for more.
 Reach out to your HR department to see if your employer has a program in place.
 It often just takes filling out a simple form.
 This is also a great way to get your workplace involved.
 If your company is looking for a deeper partnership, they can even become a sponsor and support the entire Bike to the Beach community.

-Host a Donation-Based Training Ride
+Host a Community Training Ride for Donations

 Get your community together by hosting a fun, donation-based event.
 Plan a casual group training ride and invite friends, family, and neighbors to join you for a post-ride cookout, bake sale, or potluck.
 You can suggest a donation amount for the food and fun, with all proceeds going toward your fundraising goal.
 This is a fantastic way to include people who may not be cyclists but still want to support your cause.
 It builds excitement for your ride, strengthens your support system, and shows everyone that fundraising can be a celebration of community and shared purpose.